sprockets/sprockets.http/README.rst

 ``send_error`` includes exception information, then the exception's type will be included in the response.
 The ``traceback`` is only included when the standard ``serve_traceback`` Tornado option is enabled.

+If the ``sprockets.mixins.mediatype.ContentMixin`` is also extended by your base class, ``write-error`` will use the ``ContentMixin.send_response`` method for choosing the appropriate response format and sending the error response.